shukriadams/Porter/README.md

 ## Features

-- Packages can reference their own packages, ad infinitum (*).
+- Packages can reference their own packages, ad infinitum.
 Porter will import and set them up for you.
-- Different versions of the same package can occur in your dependency stack without collisions.
+- Different versions of the same package can occur in your dependency chain without collisions, just as NPM allows.

 ## Caveats & Limitations

 - Packages must rely on Dotnet standard libraries only.
 Packages cannot pull in Nuget packages, DLLs or any external assemblies.
+- You're going to be compiling all dependencies and all their nested dependencies, all the way down.
+You project will inherit all required compiler settings like "unsafe" etc.
 - Only .cs files are supported.
 - Packages should avoid exposing (leaking) types defined by their own dependencies.
 Technically they can, and you're free to use them, but it's not safe (Porter namespaces will help you identify when you're in the danger zone, see later).
 Choose safety.
 - Only Github repositories are currently supported.
 - Git tags are mandatory - Porter will not sync at the branch level.

-## Use
+## Create a package

 Create a `porter.json` file in the root of your repo.
 If you're familiar with NodeJS, this file works similarly to `package.json`.
 Its contents should look like

     {
-        "name" : "MyProjectNamespace",
+        "name" : "SomePackage",
         "runtimes" : [ 6 ],
         "packages" : [
-            "github.someuser.somepackage@1.0.0"
+            "github.someOtheruser.someOtherpackage@1.0.0"
         ],
         export : '/packageFiles',
         ignore : [